mcvm-launcher/mcvm/README.md

 This is the main use case of most people, and is an important focus of the ecosystem.

 ### A library for your launcher
 You can use the MCVM library as a base for the functionalities of your launcher.
-Even if you don't use the packaging formats, MCVM contains functions to launch the game in a simple way.
+Even if you don't use the packaging formats, MCVM contains functions to launch the game in a simple way, as well as customize the launch process to your liking.

 ### A server management tool
 The MCVM CLI is a perfect asset for server managers.
 The way that it groups configuration for instances makes it easy to orchestrate multiple running servers at once.
 This system will be great in the future as well when MCVM adds support for proxies like BungeeCord and Velocity.